 Photography Mitchell Sams

-After switching to three consecutive combined men and women's shows following the arrival of artistic director Clare Waight Keller, Givenchy have announced that it will show a standalone menswear show in January.
+After three consecutive combined men and women's shows following the arrival of artistic director Clare Waight Keller, Givenchy has announced that it will show a standalone menswear show in January.

 While future Givenchy ready-to-wear and haute couture shows will remain combined, this announcement marks the Givenchy man’s new direction.
 “Granting menswear a dedicated platform starting from January reflects the house’s support of Clare Waight Keller’s vision for the brand,” Givenchy explained in a statement to WWD.
-Up to now, Clare’s vision has continually explored the space where menswear and womenswear overlap, while its campaigns have mirrored genders side-by-side but the January 16 presentation will give menswear its own stage.
+Up to now, Clare’s vision has continually explored the space where menswear and womenswear overlap, while the brand's campaigns have mirrored genders side-by-side, but the January 16 presentation will give menswear its own stage.